minprog/app-studio/10 Design/50 Prototyping/20 Assignment.md

 - Screen design: wireframes.
 - Video material of your usability testing (of the most most important findings).
 - Description of the most important findings.
 - Description of how you have solved/are going to solve these issues.

 ## Assessment

 The goal of prototyping is to understand if you (the designer) and the user understand each other.
-A subquestion that needs answering in this research-based designing is the following: is this indeed an useful application that solves a problem for a certain group of users.
+A question that needs answering in this research-based designing is the following: is this indeed an useful application that solves a problem for a certain group of users.
 This question is not easily answered by performing tests.
 Questions you can answer however are: "Are there unexpected aspects of this application that make it less useful?"

 The assessment is based on 7 topics: 5 topics that need to be described and two questions that need to be justified:

 * The context of the application (model)
 * Description of the scheme that you used to test (use cases, screens and structure)